 Chronic pain has a longstanding reputation for being difficult to treat.
 Persistent pain seldom improves with medications, but there’s one exception, and that’s intravenous (IV) ketamine infusions.
-Patrick Oliver, MD, at MindPeace Clinics in Richmond, Arlington, and Norfolk, Virginia, offers ketamine infusion therapy that’s individualized to meet the severity of your chronic pain condition.
+Patrick Oliver, MD, at MindPeace Clinics in Richmond, Arlington, and Norfolk, Virginia and Washington, D.C., offers ketamine infusion therapy that’s individualized to meet the severity of your chronic pain condition.
 If you need relief from the pain, call one of the offices or use the online booking feature to schedule your initial consultation.

 The pain that develops due to an injury or illness, called acute pain, disappears when the underlying problem heals.
 By comparison, chronic pain lasts at least 12 weeks or persists long after the injury heals.